wireapp/wire-server/docs/src/understand/single-sign-on/trouble-shooting.md

 (It is also unwise to bind that owner to SAML once it's installed.
-If there is ever any issue with SAML authentication that can only be resolved by updating the IdP metadata in team settings, the owner must still have a way to authenticate in order to do that.)
+If there is ever any issue with SAML authentication that can only be resolved by updating the IdP metadata in the team management app, the owner must still have a way to authenticate in order to do that.)

 There is a good workaround, though: you can create a team with user A